Incentivized Federated Learning and Unlearning: Introduction

-\item \emph{Insights and Performance Evaluation.} We show that high costs and training losses motivate users to leave, while the server will retain the leaving users who make significant contributions to model accuracy but not necessarily low training losses, as small losses of retained users will reduce privacy costs yet increase unlearning costs.
+We summarize our key contributions below. \begin{itemize} \item \emph{Incentive mechanism design for federated learning and unlearning.} We propose a four-stage Stackelberg game to analyze the optimal incentives of the server and the optimal strategies of users within this game.
+To the best of our knowledge, this is the first analytical study of incentive mechanisms for federated learning and unlearning. \item \emph{Theoretical characterization of global model accuracy and unlearning communication rounds.} We theoretically derive bounds on the global model optimality gap given non-IID data for federated learning algorithms (Scaffold \cite{karimireddy2020scaffold} and FedAvg \cite{mcmahan2016communication}) and the number of global communication rounds required for a federated unlearning method. \item \emph{Optimal incentives and revocation decisions under multi-dimensional incomplete information.} Due to the complex interaction, users' multi-dimensional private information, and dynamically updated knowledge, the server's optimization problem in Stage I of the four-stage game is highly complex.
+We summarize users' multi-dimensional heterogeneity into several one-dimensional metrics and develop an efficient algorithm with linear complexity, to handle the exponentially large number of possible cases involved in optimal mechanism design.
+We also identify and analyze a supermodular game among the users to obtain their optimal data revocation decisions. \item \emph{Comparison of unlearning-allowed and unlearning-forbidden scenarios.} We show that (i) when users' unlearning costs in the unlearning-allowed scenario are large, the server needs to compensate them with large incentives and thus prefers the unlearning-forbidden scenario.
+Surprisingly, users prefer the unlearning-allowed scenario where they have large costs, due to the excess rewards they obtain under information asymmetry. (ii) When users' perceived privacy costs in the unlearning-forbidden scenario are large, the server prefers the unlearning-allowed scenario while users prefer the unlearning-forbidden scenario for similar reasons as in (i). \item \emph{Insights and Performance Evaluation.} We show that high costs and training losses motivate users to leave, while the server will retain the leaving users who make significant contributions to model accuracy but not necessarily low training losses, as small losses of retained users will reduce privacy costs yet increase unlearning costs.
 We numerically show that compared with state-of-the-art benchmarks, our proposed incentive mechanism decreases the server's cost by up to 53.91\%.
 Moreover, the results demonstrate that it is beneficial for the server to retain valuable leaving users and jointly optimize the federated learning and unlearning incentive mechanisms. \end{itemize}